 Reinforcing the abovementioned point, that you should not wear a damaged helmet, you should also refrain from buying a used one.
 The reason behind this is simple; you would have no idea or no way to find out if the helmet you are about to buy has been subjected to a crash or sustained any damage.

-No amount of money is worth your money, so it is highly mindless to risk your life to save some buck and buy a helmet that has a potential muddy history.
+No amount of money is worth your money, so it is highly mindless to risk your life to save some buck and buy a helmet that has a potentially muddy history.

 When shopping for any kind of helmet, you will surely come across a myriad of models, each one with its unique features, advantages, and drawbacks.

-Some will feature face shields, and others will sport a retro/old school look.
-Different helmets from different manufacturers feature varying construction materials and having different weights, each with a cost of its own.
-Long story short, getting an open face helmet that suits your needs and requirements might be time taking since you will have to asses various models to make sure you get the one that suits your needs perfectly.
+Some will feature face shields, while others will sport a retro/old school look.
+Different helmets from different manufacturers feature varying construction materials and have different weights, each with a cost of its own.
+Long story short, getting an open face helmet that suits your needs and requirements might be time taking since you will have to assess various models to make sure you get the one that suits your needs perfectly.

 If you are a female rider, you might want to go for the Shoei RJ, while if you like to go all old school, the Bell custom 500 Airtrix Heritage will suit your taste.

-Although our best pick is the Bell solid custom 500 Touring for it is affordable, safe, and durable to use!.
+Although our best pick is the Bell Solid Custom 500 Touring, it is affordable, safe, and durable to use!.

-- Best Half Shell Motorcycle Helmet 2020 Reviews & Buying Guide
+- 7 Best Half Shell Motorcycle Helmets of 2021 – Reviews

-- 4 Best Motorcycle Helmet Heads Up Display 2020
+- 4 Best Hud Motorcycle Helmet Heads-Up Displays 2021 – Reviews